-Whichever traditions you celebrate, all our holidays give us all an opportunity to make choices that will contribute to a healthy planet: buying local food for your family feast, giving home-made gifts, using reusable cloth gift bags, and so forth.
+No matter which traditions your family celebrates, all our holidays give us an opportunity to make choices that will contribute to a healthy planet: buying local food for your family feasts, giving home-made gifts, using reusable cloth gift bags, and so forth.

-If your celebrations include a Christmas tree, the way you choose your tree can also have an impact.
+If your holiday celebrations include a Christmas tree, the way you choose your tree can also have an impact.
 The Ecology Action Centre has provided Haligonians with a source for sustainably grown, spray-free Christmas Trees since 1992.
 When you order your tree from the EAC, you're helping to support a local farmer and contributing to the great work of our staff and volunteers throughout the year, to build a more just and sustainable world.
 Thank you!

 Meet Kevin, our tree farmer!